matto-mercury/ghast/README.md

 ### Next features
 - parse more errors out of logs
   - test failures
+    - try to find a prefix match for "To rerun use: " --match flags
   - "fix your migrations"
   - golden types don't match
   - ...?